Updated 2026-03-30

 QDRO vs. Divorce Decree

 A divorce decree says "split the 401(k)."
 A QDRO tells the plan HOW.
 Many people discover years later they forgot to file the QDRO and the account was never divided.
+File the QDRO as soon as possible after the divorce is final.

 Key QDRO Advantages